VideoBotYT/Glitched-Engine-dev/README.md

 # FNF-Glitched Engine
-To buils the engine you need all PsychEngine libraries.
+To build the Glitched-Engine you need all PsychEngine libraries.
 To build GlitchedEngine you need a new library, run this in cmd or powershell:
 `haxelib install flxanimation`

 ## Installation: